chiperific/promistasks/README.md

 # To do:
 2. Test TaskManager
-  - only getting lists is working
+  - only getting tasks/lists is working
   - https://github.com/intridea/omniauth/wiki/Integration-Testing
 3. Relationships between users, properties and tasks
   - Set policies